Difference Between Moratorium and Holiday Period: Loan, Grace period Explained

 How Lenders Offer a Grace Period

-Lenders usually offer a grace period as a way to give borrowers extra time to make their payments without facing late fees or damaging their credit scores.
+Lenders usually offer a grace period as a way to give borrowers extra time to make their payments without facing late fees or damaging their credit scores under English law.
 This interest-free time frame between the conclusion of the billing cycle and the payment deadline.

 For example, if a credit card's billing cycle ends on the 1st of the month, and lenders provide a grace period until the 20th, no interest is charged on purchases made during this window if the full balance is paid by then.